Code of Conduct

 Except for College-sponsored off-campus programs and off-campus incidents of sexual violence, it is the intent of the College to leave disciplinary action related to off-campus offenses of students to civil authorities.
 However, there may be certain off-campus offenses that by their very nature pose a serious threat or disruption to the College community.
 In such cases, the College reserves the right to take appropriate action.

 Student Disciplinary Procedure

 A procedure for handling Student Code of Conduct violations has been established.
-To obtain a copy, contact the Office of the Associate Dean of Enrollment Management.
+To obtain a copy, contact the Assistant Dean of Student Services.
 This procedure guarantees students the right of due process, including the right to appeal.

 Sexual Violence and Other Misconduct Complaint Procedure

 All complaints of sex discrimination, including sexual harassment, rape, and sexual assault, and sexual violence, will be processed under the College’s Equal Employment and Educational Opportunity Complaint Procedure.

 Complaints of dating violence, domestic violence, and stalking will be processed under the procedure for Student Code of Conduct violations.
 Additional information for victims/survivors of sexual violence, dating violence, domestic violence, and stalking appears below.